danielneil/Shark-Brokers/README.md

 The Shark Brokers API provides the following generic mechanisms across all brokers.

 ```
+### get_price

-get_price.py - gets the price of the equity, and compares it with the previous price.
+Gets the price of the equity, and compares it with the previous price.

+### submit_buy_order

-submit_buy_order.py - submits a buy order to the broker for a given instrument.
+Submits a buy order to the broker for a given instrument.

+### submit_sell_order

-submit_sell_order.py - submits a sell order to the broker for a given instrument.
+Submits a sell order to the broker for a given instrument.
 ```

 ## Brokers